cesinco/Julia_Martingale/README.md

 ![1000 episodes showing median, unlimited bankroll](output/01_03_Winnings.png)

 Contrast the chart immediately above showing the median winnings with the previous one showing the mean winnings.
-Despite still having the "erratic" behavior in the stndard deviation, the median value of the "pot" shows a steadily rising value.
+Despite still having the "erratic" behavior in the standard deviation, the median value of the "pot" shows a steadily rising value.

 ### Experiment 2